filecoin-project/sentinel/README.md

 Note: Build artifacts are put into `./build` path.
 If you want to force building without `make clean`ing first, you can also `make -B <target>`.

-`make` - produces all build targets (lotus, chainwatch, and telegraf)
+`make` - produces all build targets (lotus, chainwatch, and drone binaries)

 `make lotus` - only builds the lotus daemon binary

 `make chainwatch` - only builds the chainwatch binary

-`make telegraf` - only builds the telegraf agent binary
+`make drone` - only builds the Sentinel Drone agent binary

 ### Run/Stop

-`make run-telegraf` - start development Telegraf process with debug output (uses configuration at `build/telegraf.conf`)
+`make run-drone` - start development Sentinel Drone process with debug output (uses configuration at `build/drone.conf`)

 `make run-lotus` - start lotus daemon with default settings (lotus repo at `$(HOME)/.lotus`)